openmod/openmod/README.md

 # OpenMod [![Discord](https://img.shields.io/discord/666327627124047872?label=Discord )](https://discord.com/invite/jRrCJVm)

-OpenMod is a modding framework for .NET.
-It is the successor of RocketMod 5.
+OpenMod is a plugin framework for .NET.

-It's main purpose is to add plugin functionality to Unity games, but it could be used with any .NET host.
+It supports authorization, plugin configurations, internalization, command handling and much more.
+OpenMod can be used for games, bot frameworks, web servers or anything else and has official implementations for Unturned and a standalone console.
+An implementation for a discord bot framework is also considered.

 ## Features
 OpenMod is based on modern C# code and best practices.